SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 ---
-id: roadmap
+id: project_management
-title: Roadmap of a successful interview project
+title: Interview project management guide
-sidebar_label: Roadmap
+sidebar_label: Project management
-slug: /get_started/roadmap
+slug: /get_started/project_management
 ---

 Whether you are a LIT Clinic student, a recent [Forms Camp](https://www.ncsc.org/consulting-and-research/areas-of-expertise/access-to-justice/forms-camp) graduate, or anyone else getting started on an interview-building project, this page will guide you through the stages of a successful project.